kljupko/obsidianavi/obsidianavi/obsidianavi_sample_vault/Navi Intro.md

 The tool supports batch processing, selective note targeting, and metadata-driven structure inference.

 ## Additional Information
 To get used to the hierarchical structure of Navi, almost no links were provided in these notes, even though a real note would contain them.
-Furthermore, the information notes are not distributed across folders.
-If you wish to learn more about Navi, you will need to generate the links for this vault via the CLI.
+Furthermore, the notes are not divided hierarchically across folders.

+You may have noticed that the navigation callout at the top of the note does not contain any links.
+If you wish to learn how to use Navi, you will need to **generate the links** for this vault via the CLI.

 To get started on that, click this [[Tutorial]] link, and you will be guided through the process.